Research and Centers

 The Chiles Center

-The Lawton and Rhea Chiles Center for Healthy Mothers and Babies mission is to promote and protect the health of pregnant women, their infants, and young children through research, education and service.
+The Chiles Center's mission is to promote and protect the health of pregnant women, their infants, and young children through research, education and service.

 The Harrell Center

 The Harrell Center seeks to end family violence by understanding it.

 FPRC's mission is to develop, implement and evaluate evidence-based approaches to strengthen community capacity for sustained disease prevention and health promotion.
 The Florida Prevention Research Center is designated as one of 37 Health Promotion and Disease Prevention Centers in the nation funded by the U.S. Centers for Disease Control and Prevention.

 Florida Project (also known as ‘Project Tech’) is a study funded by the National Institute of Mental Health (R21 MH108468 PI: Stephanie Marhefka).
 This study helps us better understand how technology can be used to increase access to care for people living with HIV.